Updated: Sep 19

-When you know every stream on Spotify can earn you money, why wouldn't you spend some money on guaranteed streams?
-Here are a three good reasons.
+Independent artists know every stream on Spotify earns them money, so why wouldn't they play a playlister to guarantee streams?
+Here are three good reasons.

-Streams are important, afterall if nobody listens to you music you don't stand a chance, but it's what happens after the stream that is actually more important. .
+Streams are important, after all, if nobody listens to your music you don't stand a chance, but it's what happens after the stream that is actually more important.

 These playlists can really mess up your audience targeting.
 You might be a folk singer with an audience that typically consists of 25-55yrs olds but the moment you pay to be on a playlist that is largely filled with R&B and Trap your audience starts to screw to 16-18 years old girls.
-On one hand you might think this is good, isn't your music reaching new audiences?
-Well yes, but only if they actually listen, and as we discussed above there is little guarantee.
-In reality they are just passing through.
+On one hand, you might think this is good, isn't your music reaching new audiences?
+Well yes, but only if they actually listen, and as we discussed above there is no guarantee.
+In reality, they are just passing through.
 Now it's anyone's guess who your actual fans are?
-That makes future ad targeting nothing short of guess work.
+That makes future ad targeting nothing short of guesswork.

 How can you tell if the playlists are driven by bots?
 Make use of your Spotify stats and look at the number of listeners responsible for the streams.
 If you see 5 listeners and 10,000 streams all coming from one country, you have a problem.